Dr Squatch Soap Review

 - Conditioner Subscription: $17

-You can also purchase cologne add-ons to your first subscription order, but we’ll get to those later on.
+You can also purchase cologne add-ons to your first subscription order, but I’ll get to those later on.

-Dr Squatch wants you to shave the traditional way, and you can get a sense of that intent with these 19th century-esque products.
+Dr Squatch wants you to shave the traditional way, and I get a sense of that intent with these 19th century-esque products.
 Very classy looking.
 This Shave Kit reminds me of the guys in Peaky Blinders or any historical movie featuring Tom Hardy.
+What’s in the kit?

 - The Shave Brush features a sturdy handle and 100% synthetic bristles that are soft to the touch, quick-drying, and create a rich, foamy lather when you swish it against your stubble.
 Once you’re done with the brush, rinse it off and hang it on the included stand to dry.